h3abionet/h3ameta/viraldetect/README.md

 Here goes the code for the viral outbreak monitoring.
-Code is still in developing phase and not ready yet
+Code is still in developing phase and not ready yet.

-## Detection of viral sequences in Illumina reads
-1. Development plan
+## Development plan
 a.
 Processes

 b.
 Implementation assignments